 NUMBER OF CHILDREN REACHED:

-National Bank of Georgia hopes that other financial and educational organizations will join them in celebrating Global Money Week next year.
-This will give them the possibility to reach more children and youth and inform them about the importance of money, savings culture and personal finance management, that is in turn one of the preconditions for raising level of financial literacy and financial inclusion.
+The National Bank of Georgia hopes was keen for other financial and educational organizations to join them in celebrating Global Money Week 2015.
+This would give them the possibility to reach more children and youth and inform them about the importance of money, savings culture and personal finance management, that is in turn one of the preconditions for raising level of financial literacy and financial inclusion.

-Twenty Privat Bank branches in 9 Georgian cities opened their doors for school children aged 10-16 to tour their bank.
-Bank employees provided youth with interesting and useful information about money, budgeting, and managing personal finances, as well as about banking system and banking services.
-The bank also organized 3 groups of school children to visit the Money Museum of National Bank of Georgia.
+Twenty Private Bank branches in 9 Georgian cities opened their doors for school children aged 10-16 to tour their bank.
+Bank employees provided youth with interesting and useful information about money, budgeting, and managing personal finances, as well as about the banking system and banking services.
+The bank also organized for 3 groups of school children to visit the Money Museum of the National Bank.